Skip to main content

 Approach

-The system is being structured as a full-facility energy environment, integrating heat recovery, industrial heat pumps, thermal reuse, and biological heat sources into a coordinated system.
+The system is being structured as a full-facility energy environment, integrating heat recovery, industrial heat pumps, thermal reuse, and biological heat sources into one coordinated energy strategy.

 Result